 Five spice powder

 Dark soy sauce is made from wheat and fermented soya beans.
-Dark soy sauce has been aged a lot longer than the light soy variety.
-It is mellower and less salty in taste than light soy, and is used to give flavour and colour.
+Dark soy has been aged a lot longer than the light soy variety and is mellower and less salty in taste.
+It is used to give flavour and colour to dishes.